nanoMFG/python-best-practices-v2/responses/00_welcome.md

 ## Directory Layout for a Python Project

-There are many ways to structure a python application.
-Many factors can influence the final structure including: underlying framework (such as web applications), deployment context (some environments require special files or directories) and conventions of various libraries that may be used in the application.
+Many factors can influence the final structure of a Python app including: underlying framework (such as web applications), deployment context (some environments require special files or directories) and conventions of various libraries that may be used in the application.

 For our purposes, I'll be presenting a structure that can apply to most small to medium Python applications, that are not subject to special conditions.